-Describe in general the ownership of natural gas pipeline transportation and storage infrastructure.
+6 Describe in general the ownership of natural gas pipeline transportation and storage infrastructure.

 Transport activities and subterranean storage are exercised according to the public service concession regime.
-According to this regime, the ownership of the transportation and storage assets belongs to the concessionaire during the concession's period, being transferred to the State at the end of the concession
+According to this regime, the ownership of the transportation and storage assets belongs to the concessionaire during the concession's period, being transferred to the state at the end of the concession.

-Natural Gas pipeline transportation is owned by REN Gasodutos, SA (wholly owned by REN - Redes Energética Nacionais SGPS SA) which is the concessionaire of the national network.
-Storage facilities are currently owned by REN Armazenagem (wholly owned by REN - Redes Energética Nacionais SGPS SA) and Transgás Armazenagem, SA (Galp Energia Group).
+Natural Gas pipeline transportation is owned by REN Gasodutos, SA (wholly owned by REN - Redes Energéticas Nacionais SGPS SA) which is the concessionaire of the national network.
+Storage facilities are currently owned by REN Armazenagem (wholly owned by REN - Redes Energéticas Nacionais SGPS SA) and Transgás Armazenagem, SA (a company which is part of the Galp Energia Group).